Michael J. Budds: Honors

 In 2000, Budds was named a William T Kemper Fellow for Excellence in Teaching at the University of Missouri and at the time of his retirement was a Curators’ Distinguished Teaching Professor Emeritus.
 In 2019, He was the recipient of the William H. Byler Distinguished Professor Award.
 Budds was inducted into the Missouri Music Hall of Fame in 2009; he was the first musicologist to be honored so.
 Budds was an honorary member of the music fraternity Phi Mu Alpha Sinfonia.

 Works

 Budds was a contributor to The New Grove Dictionary of American Music; The New Grove Dictionary of Jazz; Women & Music: A History; Bleep!
 Censoring Rock and Rap; and American National Biography.
-As a member of the College Music Society he served as editor of the series Monographs and Bibliographies in American Music.
-He also authored a number of works, including:
+As a member of the College Music Society, he served as editor of the series Monographs and Bibliographies in American Music.
+He also authored several works, including: